-Uses Adobe Acrobat to create, review, and modify PDFs (Portable Document Files) from Microsoft Office files, including Word and PowerPoint, as well as from Web pages.
-Emphasizes use of PDFs on the Web for various purposes, including creating multimedia presentations, adding interactive features, creating electronic forms, and adding electronic security to documents.
+Adobe PDF (Portable Document File) is a workflow standard in most industries.
+Students will learn how to use Adobe Acrobat to create, review, and modify PDFs from Microsoft Office files, including Word and PowerPoint, as well as from Web pages.
+Emphasis is on the use of PDFs on the Web for various purposes, including creating multimedia presentations, adding interactive features, creating electronic forms, and adding electronic signatures and security to documents.
+Students will learn to collaborate effectively through electronic reviews, share their work across multiple platforms and devices, and speed up their production and business task workflow with Acrobat DC.